All companies follow specific procedures and timeline to close their accounting books and prepare financial statements for submission to ACRA.

 This approach is quite effective for the company with little transaction volume though it has both pros and cons.

 a.
 An analysis of a complete set of annual data provides a complete financial standing of the company.
 Annual accounting occurs in once a year thus its relative cost when compared to monthly, quarterly or half-yearly accounting services is relatively small.

 b.
-The accuracy of data is effectively enhanced since lesser mistakes are made when all data are recorded at one go.
-Yearly accounting ensures all taxation details are covered extensively and enable easy filling of tax returns.
+The accuracy of data is effectively enhanced since lesser mistakes are made when all data are recorded in one go.

 Most companies with many shareholders have annual general meetings (AGM).
 Any shareholder attending the meeting would expect to receive comprehensive financial statements.

-This expectation has to be met to ensure efficient running of the business and profitable in long run.
+This expectation is to meet efficient running of the business and profitable in long run.